 The following is an extract from the Life Confession and Last Dying Words of William Cunningham, formerly the British provost marshal in the City of New York who was executed in London the 10th of August, 1791 , taken from his own mouth by the Ordinary of Newgate.
 The first part deals with his early life, which is unimportant.
 He was born in Dublin Barracks in the year 1738, the son of an English soldier, and his early life was mostly connected with the army.
 In 1772, at Newry, Ireland, he engaged in the business of enticing mechanics and country people to ship themselves to America on promises of great advantages.
 Then he artfully obtained indentures upon them, the consequence of which was that on their arrival in America they were told of it and obliged to serve a term of years for their passage.
 Quoting from the Confession:

-to estimate the number
+estimate the number

-of American sailors captured by the British on both large and small
+of American sailors captured by the British on both large and

 and on navy wars hips during the war.
-It is certainly not fewer then
+It is certainly not fewer

-A very large percentage of the captured sailors were imprisoned on the
+A very large percentage of the captured sailors were imprisoned

 Jersey or companion prison ships, where they were virtually